tblautenberg/JavaFX-DAP/README.md

 This will start the container, build the target repo with maven, and forward the display via VcXsrv to your host PC.

-Here is a bit of UML for the StartScript command.
+Here is a bit of UML for the StartScript bash.

 ![Untitled Diagram drawio (2)](https://github.com/tblautenberg/JavaFX-DAP/assets/109878505/d72ff459-9e4e-43c2-8cc1-13ea8e525bf2)